 But if you’re not getting anything new, that’s not particularly helpful for you now is it?
 Nobody likes rummaging through the cyber pages of Google only to find that half the websites out there repeat what the other half have already said.

-So if you’re reading this far, just know that my airplane travel hacks 2020 come from real-life experiences of booking flights over the years and saving cash.
+So if you’re reading this far, just know that my travel hacks come from real-life experiences of booking flights over the years and saving cash.
 It’s not so much that they are unique, it’s more that taking advantage of the free tips you’ll find elsewhere usually isn’t quite what it seems.

 So I break it down here to show you what really works and what really doesn’t.
 For example – many blogs advise you to save up your miles to accrue points and get free stuff.
 This doesn’t work most of the time.